Bazel (software): Logo

 Since Bazel's initial release the logo was a green letter "b" stylized into a stem of a basil plant with two leaves.
 On July 5, 2017, the Bazel Blog announced a new logo, consisting of three green building blocks arranged to shape a heart.

 Adoption

 Bazel is commonly used by companies.
-A few notable users include Google, SpaceX, Stripe, Tinder, and Uber.
+A few notable users include BMW, Google, SpaceX, Stripe, Tinder, Spotify, and Uber.